 The number of shares set forth in the table represents the maximum number of shares of common stock to be offered by the selling shareholders.
-The number of shares set forth in the table includes 2,580,001 shares the selling shareholders would receive as the maximum number of shares issuable under the warrants.
+The number of shares set forth in the table includes 897,595 shares the selling shareholders would receive under the warrants.
 The actual number of shares of common stock that will be issued upon exercise of the warrants is indeterminate.
 Therefore, the actual number of shares offered and sold hereunder could be materially less than this maximum amount.
 The actual number of shares of common stock offered hereby, and included in the Registration Statement of which this prospectus is a part, also includes an additional number of shares of common stock that may be issued or issuable upon exercise of the warrants by reason of any stock split, stock dividend or similar transaction involving the common stock, in order to prevent dilution, in accordance with Rule 416 under the Securities Act.